ImagineAILab/ai-by-hand-excel/README.md

 # ai-by-hand-excel

-AI by Hand exercises ✍️ in Excel
+AI by Hand ✍️ Exercises in Excel

 ![](gallery.png)